Gruximillian/number_length/README.md

 ## Conclusion

-The issue described in this article is something that we rarely encounter but in my opinion it is worth having this in mind.
+The issue described in this article is something that we rarely encounter in practice but in my opinion it is worth having this in mind.
 The solution is not that hard, especially for the experienced developers, but for inexperienced developers this might be a problem and they might straight up not even realize there is a problem since `number.toString().length` works well for up to about 22 digit long numbers, after that things start to me more "scientific". :D

+I hope you learned something new or at least had some fun reading this.
+Thank you for reading!